744 Naval Air Squadron: Joint Uncrewed Air System Test and Evaluation Squadron (2024–present)

-In a large change, Parliamentary Under-Secretary of State for Defence Luke Pollard answered a written parliamentary question stating that 216 Squadron will transition from its current role as the swarming drone trials unit "to become the operational delivery squadron for an Autonomous Collaborative Platforms [ACP] capability in 2025."
+In a large change, the Parliamentary Under-Secretary of State for the Armed Forces, Luke Pollard, answered a written parliamentary question stating that 216 Squadron will transition from its current role as the swarming drone trials unit "to become the operational delivery squadron for an Autonomous Collaborative Platforms (ACP) capability in 2025."
 The role of the drone trials unit will pass to 744 Naval Air Squadron as the Joint Uncrewed Air System Test and Evaluation Squadron.